Úbeda: Protohistory, Roman and post-Roman era

+11th-13th century

+The city regained significance with the arrival of the Arabs, notably under Abd al-Rahman II, who reestablished it as Ubbada or Ubbadat Al-Arab — Úbeda "of the Arabs" —, aiming to control the neighboring Mozarabs of Baeza.
+In the 11th century, it was contested among the taifa kingdoms of Almería, Granada, Toledo, and Seville until its eventual conquest by the Almoravids.
+As a Muslim city, it expanded its defensive walls and flourished as one of Al-Andalus' most important centers due to its thriving craftsmanship and trade.
+Thus, it became a prosperous and strategic stronghold.

+During the year 1091, Úbeda was forcibly surrendered to Alfonso VI by the king of Toledo amidst internal rebellion among the Andalusian Moors.
+Throughout the 12th century, Castilian kings intensified pressure on the region, leading to Úbeda being mentioned in historical records primarily for its involvement in military conflicts.
+The city experienced significant devastation and changes of control, including a massacre by crusaders in 1212, following the Battle of Las Navas de Tolosa.

-During the Reconquista, in 1233, King Ferdinand III conquered the city to the Kingdom of Castile.
-As part of Castille the possession of territories of Úbeda increased substantially, including the area from Torres de Acún (Granada) to Santisteban del Puerto, passing by cities like Albánchez de Úbeda, Huesa and Canena, and, in the middle of the 16th century it also included Cabra del Santo Cristo, Quesada or Torreperogil.
+During the Reconquista, King Ferdinand III took the city as a part of the Kingdom of Castile, in 1233 - or Úbeda capitulated on May 8, 1234. Úbeda's territories increased substantially, including the area from Torres de Acún (Granada) to Santisteban del Puerto, passing by cities like Albánchez de Úbeda, Huesa and Canena, and in the middle of the 16th century it also included Cabra del Santo Cristo, Quesada or Torreperogil.

+Lorite Cruz dates the recently discovered Sinagoga del Agua from the 13th century.

+14th-15th century

-During the 14th and the 15th centuries, the differences between the local nobility and population impaired the growth of the town.
+During the 14th and the 15th centuries, conflicts between the local nobility and population impaired the growth of the town.
 In 1368, the city was damaged during the Castilian Civil War between Peter I of Castile and Henry II of Castile.
 This, combined with other circumstances, caused the worsening of the rivalry between the families de Trapera and de Aranda at first, and the families de la Cueva and de Molina after.
-This political instability was solved when the Catholic Monarchs ruled: they ordered the Alcázar, used by the nobility as a fortress, was destroyed.
+This political instability was solved when the Catholic Monarchs ruled: they ordered that the Alcázar, used by the nobility as a fortress, be destroyed.

-Úbeda, on the border between Granada and Castile-La Mancha, was an important geographic buffer, and thus the population gained from the Castilian kings, a number of official privileges, such as the "Fuero de Cuenca", which organized the population formed by people from Castilla and from León, in order to face the problems that there could be in the borders.
-Through the "Fuero de Cuenca", a popular Council was formed, which developed a middle-class nobility, which made the high-ranking official hereditary.
+Úbeda, on the border between Granada and Castile-La Mancha, was an important geographic buffer, and thus the population gained from the Castilian kings a number of official privileges, such as the "Fuero de Cuenca", which organized the population formed by people from Castilla and from León, in order to face the problems that could arise at the borders.
+Through the "Fuero de Cuenca", a popular Council was formed, which developed a middle-class nobility and made the high-ranking official hereditary.